 Richmond, VA is about 3 hours from our home, so we decided to make an adventure out of it and explore what we could over the weekend.
 Even with limited time to explore around, we had a great time, found some great restaurants, unique museums, neat parks and overcame our fear of animals.

-I recently volunteered for an amazing organization at Richmond International Airport, Wings for All.
+I recently volunteered for the amazing organization Wings for Autism at the Richmond International Airport.
 This is a program that allows children with special needs to have a first-hand experience at getting to an airport, going through security, and boarding an airplane.

-Richmond International Airport was so supportive of children with special needs, the facility was clean and efficient, and the staff were loving and caring.
+Richmond International Airport was so supportive of children with special needs, the facility was clean and efficient, and the staff was loving and caring.